Skin Peels – Revive & Renew Your Skin

 - Climate and time of the year when selecting a peel regimen

-- Homecare and the use of corrective products to make the skin more receptive to acids, thus creating a less intensive treatment more aggressive
+- Homecare and the use of corrective products to make the skin more receptive to acids, thus creating a less intensive treatment and more aggressive

 - The number of times the skin has been peeled and the types of peels used